All Episodes

 Yesterday was a Democrat scared to death.

-But it's nice to see that a continuing resolution that would allow the army to keep getting paid is a distraction.
+But it's nice to see that a continuing resolution that would allow the Army to keep getting paid is a distraction.

-Social Security recipients are gonna get paid.
+Social Security recipients are going to get paid.

-Medicare Medicaid, they're gonna get paid.
+Medicare, Medicaid, they're going to get paid.

 Military people will not be paid.